-Plaintiff, JOHN SCOTT EMIDY, individually and on behalf of the Class set forth below, (" Emidy" ) brings this his Class Action Complaint against Defendants JUUL Labs, Inc. (" JUUL" ), Altria Group, Inc. (" Altria" ), and Philip Morris USA, Inc. (" Philip Morris" ), on behalf of himself and those similarly situated, and alleges as follows:
+Plaintiff, M.D., individually and as legal guardian of her minor grandchild, M.E.D., and on behalf of the Class set forth below, bring this class action Complaint against Defendants JUUL Labs, Inc. ("JUUL"), Altria Group, Inc. ("Altria"), and Philip Morris USA, Inc. ("Philip Morris"), on behalf of themselves and those similarly situated, and allege as follows: